 Another place in the kitchen that may attract vermin is the recycling bin.
-Be sure to wash all food out containers before placing in the recycling.
+Be sure to wash all food out of containers before placing them in the recycling.

 A drawer used for storing pots and pans is yet another place that crumbs often gather – make sure this is kept clean.
 A little extra attention to cleaning in the kitchen goes a long way towards prevention.

 Reduce moisture in and around the home

 Pests thrive in areas where moisture is present, so by reducing moisture around the home, you’ll be limiting the opportunity for them to invade the house.
 Bat Removal.
 Some moisture cutting actions: clean out gutters, grade soil properly so that water moves away from the foundation, ventilate crawl spaces, and seal cracks in the foundation.

 Cluttered storage areas make attractive homes for rodents, spiders, cockroaches and others.
 Avoid using cardboard boxes – instead use durable plastic totes that cannot be chewed through.

 Termites and ants are drawn to timber piles and can easily make their way from your firewood to your home.
 Firewood must be stored on racks above the ground and as far from the house or shed as possible.